LibreCAD/docs/guides/blocks.rst

    #.
 From an existing object:

-        - Ensure layer "0" is selected and draw the object to be converted to a block.
+        - Ensure the all entities for the object to be made into a block are on layer "0".
         - Select all the entities that make up the object.
         - Click on the **Create Block** |icon12|.
         - Specify the reference point for the block.
 The reference point is used to locate the object when it is inserted into the drawing.
         - Provide a unique name for the new block and click **OK**.
 The new block will appear in the **Block List** dock.
+        - The original object can be deleted from layer "0".
+The new block remains available in the **Block List**.

    #.
 From an empty block:

         - Click on the **Add an empty block** icon |icon13|.
 Provide a unique name for the new block and click **OK**.
-The new empty block will appear in the **Block List** dock.
+The new empty block will appear in the **Block List**.
         - Select the new block in the **Block List** and click the **Edit the active block in a separate window** icon |icon16|.
         - Ensure layer "0" is selected and draw the object.
 The drawing's origin (0, 0) will become the reference point for the block.
         - Close the new block's drawing window and the new block will be saved.